-The only thing they have in common, from empanadas to Jamaican "patties" to the steak and kidney pie of England, is a crust on the outside and meat on the inside.
-In America, they're most often meat and gravy in a pie crust, with or without vegetables at the whim of the cook and local tradition.
+The only thing they have in common, from empanadas to Jamaican "patties" to the steak-and-kidney pie of England, is a crust on the outside and meat on the inside.
+In America, they're most often meat and gravy in a pie crust, with or without vegetables.
+Here's how to cook one in the oven.

-Preheat your oven to 375 degrees Fahrenheit, unless directed to use a higher or lower temperature in your recipe.
+- Preheat your oven to 375 degrees Fahrenheit, unless directed to use a higher or lower temperature in your recipe.

 - Brush the top with a beaten egg, if you wish, which will give it a rich golden color.

-Put the pie on the bottom rack of your preheated oven for 30 minutes, to cook the bottom crust.
+- Put the pie on the bottom rack of your preheated oven for 30 minutes to cook the bottom crust.

-Cool the pie for 10 to 15 minutes, then cut and serve it.
+- Cool the pie for 10 to 15 minutes, then cut and serve it.

 For smaller individual pies, place them on the sheet pan and bake them entirely on the upper rack for 30 to 35 minutes.